brettz9/eslint-config-ash-nazg/README.md

 - `explicit-length-check` - Seems wasteful.
 - *`filename-case`* - Looks potentially useful with `camelCase`.
 - `throw-new-error` - Potentially confining.
+- `no-unreadable-array-destructuring` - Better to use this than multiple lines
 - `import-index` - While understandable, seems may cause more trouble in making it harder to find references to `index`.